This BLOG On FICO Credit Scores Requirements To Qualify For Mortgage Loans Was UPDATED On June 12th, 2019

 Below is how your FICO credit score is derived;

-- Length of time consumers have had credit consists of 15% of overall credit score.
+- Length of time consumers has had credit consists of 15% of overall credit score

-- New credit application consists 10% of overall credit score.
+- New credit application consists of 10% of overall credit score

 Always Be Aware Of FICO Credit Scores